Credible, transparent governance

 All of the previously mentioned reforms were based on work by parliamentary commissions, an important policy instrument in a country with a strong consensus tradition that has mostly been governed by minority governments.

 reforms a focus

 The country’s significant strengths notwithstanding, several issues are high on the political agenda.
 First, Denmark ranks among the top OECD countries with regard to educational expenditure, but scores lower on various indicators of educational performance.
 Recently, this led to educational reforms that increased curricular demands and improved teacher training.

 Third, immigration and the integration of immigrants remains controversial.
-The general trend, with broad parliamentary support, has been toward increasingly strict immigration rules and further tightening is currently being considered.
+The general trend, which has broad parliamentary support, has been toward stricter immigration rules and further tightening was considered by the previous government.
 Moreover, the social assistance scheme has been changed, including the residence and employment requirements, and the cap on total support, which particularly affects migrants from low-income countries outside Europe.

-Finally, Denmark’s engagement in international politics remains a controversial issue.
+Finally, Denmark’s engagement in international politics remains a disputed issue.
 This debate applies to foreign policy in general, and military operations in Afghanistan and Iraq in particular.
 As these earlier military operations were being phased out, Denmark joined the international coalition against the so-called Islamic State (IS) in Iraq and Syria.
 The country’s position vis-à-vis the European Union also remains a contested issue.
 It is an implicit political arrangement that all essential EU decisions are put to a referendum.
-A December 2015 referendum confirmed the Danish opt-out position on justice and home affairs.
-A special agreement on Danish cooperation with Europol was reached in April 2017.